OscarD8/sectionlayouttest/README.md

 # sectionlayouttest
-Testing layouts of a webpage with multiple sections - accounting for dynamic visual viewports
+Testing layouts of a webpage with multiple sections - visual viewports